nf-core/epitopeprediction/docs/usage.md

 ## `--protein_quantification`

 Add a path for a MaxQuant protein quantification table to annotate predictions with protein quantification results.
+If you don't provide such a path, the results will not be annotated with protein quantification results.

 ### `--reference_genome`